Divorce Modification Attorney in Atlanta

 What Constitutes a Material Change in Circumstances?

 A material change in circumstances is a substantial and ongoing change that affects the welfare of the child or the financial status of either parent.
-Examples include a job loss, relocation, changes in the child’s educational needs, or alterations in health conditions.
-The change must be significant enough to warrant a reassessment of current custody or support arrangements, often necessitating the involvement of a divorce modification lawyer.
+Examples include a job loss, relocation, significant changes in a child's educational or healthcare requirements, or a major change in one parent’s income or living situation.
+These changes must be both significant and ongoing to justify the court’s consideration of a modification to your custody, support, or alimony order.
+A divorce modification attorney in Atlanta can help review your situation and determine if your case qualifies under current Georgia law.

 How Long Does the Modification Process Take?